Coaching Credentialing interview with Carrie Abner, ICF Director of Coaching Credentialing

 Carrie: Yes that’s right.
 And even where we provide the performance evaluation where languages are spoken in a variety of countries around the world, we try to also match from that cultural context.
 So if we had a candidate from French speaking Canada, we try to match the assessor from, for example, French speaking Canada as well so that there’s that cultural understanding in addition to just the basic language match.

 Marilyn: Yes, that’s beautiful.
 Thank you so much.
 I think this has really helped clear up some things and I’ll be sharing it with other coaches.
 And thanks again for your time and all that you’re doing, Carrie.

 Carrie: Thanks so much for the invitation and great questions, great conversation.
 Feel free to reach out to me at any time if we can help at the ICF.
 Feel free to reach out to us ,we’re always available.
 Thanks.

-PS Coaches are you ready to confidently advance your credential, your coaching, your business, with the cultural intelligence expected by our interconnected, diverse world?
-Sign up for our January Mentor Coaching Program now-our cohorts have been selling out!
+PS Coaches are you ready to confidently advance your credential, your coaching, your business, with the cultural intelligence expected by our interconnected, diverse world and updated ICF competencies?
+Sign up for our next Culturally Confident Credentialing Mentor Coaching Program now-our cohorts have been selling out!